-Table 1-4.
-HTTP Status Codes that the vCloud API Returns
+Table 1-3.
+HTTP Status Codes that the vCloud API Return

-Status Code Status Description 403 Forbidden Any of: One or more objects specified in the request could not be found in the specified container.
+Status Code Status Description 200 OK The request is valid and was completed.
+The response includes a document body.
+201 Created The request is valid.
+The requested object was created and can be found at the URL specified in the Location header.
+202 Accepted The request is valid and a task was created to handle it.
+This response is usually accompanied by a Task element.
+204 No Content The request is valid and was completed.
+The response does not include a body.
+400 Bad Request The request body is malformed, incomplete, or otherwise invalid.
+401 Unauthorized Login failed or authentication token has expired.
+403 Forbidden Any of: One or more objects specified in the request could not be found in the specified container.
 The user is not authenticated or does not have adequate privileges to access one or more objects specified in the request.
+The user 's session has expired.
 404 Not Found Usually indicates a malformed request URL or request body.
 405 Method Not Allowed The HTTP method specified in the request is not supported for this object.
 406 Not Acceptable The resource identified by the request is not capable of generating a response of the type specified in the request's Accept header.
 409 Conflict The object state is not compatible with the requested operation.
 415 Unsupported Media Type The resource identified by the request does not support a request of the specified Content-Type and HTTP method.
 500 Internal Server Error The request was received but could not be completed because of an internal error at the server.
 503 Service Unavailable The server is currently unable to handle the request due to a temporary condition such as resource exhaustion or server maintenance.
 504 Gateway Timeout The server, while acting as a gateway or proxy, did not receive a timely response from the upstream server specified by the request URL.